nathanielgreen/chromebooks_and_linux/README.md

 Chromebooks are (mostly) fairly cheap laptops that run and operating system called ChromeOS.
-This is built on top of Linux and it is possible through a set of scripts called [crouton](https://github.com/dnschneid/crouton) to access the linux shell and run another linux distribution (e.g. Ubuntu, Debian) alongside ChromeOS.
+This is built on top of Linux and it is possible through a set of scripts called [crouton](https://github.com/dnschneid/crouton) to access the Linux shell and run another linux distribution (e.g. Ubuntu, Debian) alongside ChromeOS.

 This allows one to setup a Linux environment fairly easily, without having to